Chambord (liqueur): Production

 After the infusion is extracted, a second set of spirits is added to the fruit and allowed to rest for a few weeks.
 After this second infusion is drawn off, the remaining fruit is pressed to obtain the natural sugars and juice.
 The fruit-infused spirits and juices from the final pressing are then combined, and finally, the berry infusion is combined with a proprietary blend of cognac, natural vanilla extract, black raspberries, citrus peel, honey, and herbs and spices.
 The liqueur is 16.5% alcohol by volume.

 Bottle

 Chambord comes in a spherical bottle.
 Until mid-2010, the bottle came with a metallic gold plastic lettered 'belt' around the middle, and a crown atop its lid.
-The bottle was modelled after a globus cruciger.
+The bottle was modeled after a globus cruciger.

-In the U.S. market, the manufacturer began using a different bottle design in summer 2010, with modifications to the belt, lid and other elements.
+In the U.S. market, the manufacturer began using a different bottle design in the summer of 2010, with modifications to the belt, lid, and other elements.

 In addition to redesigning the bottle for the traditional Chambord liqueur, the manufacturer has also begun using the Chambord brand name on a flavoured vodka.